The Origins of Valentine’s Day and Why We Share Gifts

 The act of giving gifts, such as flowers, chocolates and jewellery to loved ones grew over the years in popularity.
 By the 18th Century, this tradition had spread to many different countries.
 In Italy, children were given keys to ward off illnesses.
 In Norfolk, England, 'Jack Valentine' knocked on houses, and left sweets, and presents for the children living there.
 In Finland, 'Friend's Day' is celebrated, where they give gifts of love to their friends.
 In Japan, it's the women who give men chocolates, and in Wales they celebrate Dydd Saintes Dwynwen on the 25th of January, who is their patron of love.

-However you choose to celebrate, the key thing to remember is that it's about love.
-You can't go wrong with love - and maybe a bit of a sweet treat on the side.
+However you choose to celebrate, the key thing to remember is that it’s all about love.
+And you can’t go wrong with a little love – perhaps with a sweet treat or a thoughtful gift on the side.

 Love and Comfort Mugs with Fudge